sporadic-labs/tile-extruder/README.md

 main();
 ```

-Obtaining the extruded tileset as a buffer and then minifying it before saving:
+To obtain the extruded tileset as a [Buffer](https://nodejs.org/api/buffer.html) and then minify it before saving using [imagemin](https://github.com/imagemin/imagemin):

 ```js
 const { extrudeTilesetToBuffer } = require("../../src/index");